 This easy-to-use online data tool is to facilitate and simplify access to Canadian Hospitals Injury Reporting and Prevention Program (CHIRPP) data for injury prevention stakeholders in British Columbia.
-The dataset reflects all visits to the emergency department of BC Children’s Hospital, including visits by BC residents and non-residents.
+The dataset reflects all visits to the emergency department of BC Children’s Hospital (BCCH), including visits by BC residents and non-residents.

 How to Use the Tool

 The main data selection page displays the data in 6 main sections.
 Each section is further divided into topic areas which allow the user to select the information needed.
 The tool has been developed to allow easy navigation and minimal screen consumption.
 Therefore, all the parameters are stored under collapsible categories that expand when selected.

 By selecting specific parameters in the search selection, outputs in the form of tables and charts will be generated.
 As a default, we have ensured that all the boxes are checked in all the sections.
 This allows iDOT to look up data from the entire dataset.
 When you submit your query, the output tables will only display the data for those boxes that you have selected by checking/un-checking.
 A summary of your selected parameters as well as the date and time of your search will appear before each outputted table and chart to allow you to cross reference your selections.

 There are two main levels to the data presented and a further two sub-levels for some categories.
 The first level is an aggregated version where data are presented as a group.
 The second level is more detailed and further breaks down the first level.
 All further levels can be accessed by clicking on the arrow (triangle) button beside the text.